hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 #### 4
 # High School, Grad School partnerships

 I would be interested in partnering with grad students or professors trying to simplify machine learning.
 I can provide students to test their ideas and maybe give feedback about the steps that were most confusing.
 In this presentation, I will suggest multiple paths for advanced use of TinyML.
 I will not have time to continue to research all of these ideas, but would help support others interested in them.
+I turn 60 next year and will retire from teaching in a few years.
+I would like to continue working part time on tech solutions after retiring.

 <b>This presentation is going to seem like I don't like the Arduino TinyML Kit with EdgeImpulse, I love it, I just need to push tech boundaries.
 It is part of my personality.</b>